 Boston, (right) classified as a civilian contractor, was the first to benefit from his big brother’s largess.
 He had been hired earlier as “forage master,” packer and scout for George Armstrong’s 1874 Black Hills Expedition at a princely salary of $75 a month.
 Amounting to more than $1,000 a month today, it was five times more than an average soldier’s pay.
 Just prior to the June day in 1876 that ended his life, he was promoted to the position of guide at an an increase of $100 a month.
 It was a job he may have been singularly unqualified to hold.

-On the frontier, Thomas had participated in the capture and failed attempt to imprision Chief Rain in the Face.
+On the frontier, Thomas had participated in a failed attempt to imprision Chief Rain in the Face.
 He would meet the powerful Lakota again.
 It was widely held for years that Rain in the Face had killed Thomas at Little Big Horn.
 Long denying the rumor, on his deathbed in 1905, the chief confessed he may have killed, not Thomas, but George Armstrong Custer himself.

 The third to die, First Lieutenant James Calhoun, was the general’s brother-in-law, married to Custer’s younger sister, Margaret.
 The son of a wealthy Ohio merchant family, his enlistment in the Union Army in 1864, dismayed his prosperous family.

 Blessed with arresting good looks, Calhoun (right) was dubbed “the Adonis of the 7th Cavalry.”
 Said to be a loyal and devoted husband to Margaret, it was apparently one of his better qualities.
 His letters revealed his deep and abiding contempt for America’s indigenous people.